8 Best Things to Do in Berat, Albania

 During your visit, you can learn more about the history of the castle and enjoy a unique view of the city.
 You’ll see the Red Mosque, the Church of the Holy Trinity, and the giant head sculpture of Constantine the Great.
 The Red Mosque was the first mosque in Berat and one of the oldest mosques in Albania.

-Berat Castle is open 24 hours a day and is free to visit.
+The castle is open 24 hours a day and is free to visit.
 As this is a popular attraction, we recommend avoiding weekends.
 Plan your visit for early morning or late afternoon.

-You can easily walk around the Berat Castle.
+You can easily walk around the castle.
 At the end of the castle, there is a viewing platform with a beautiful panorama of the city, the mountains, and the meandering Osum River.
 Around the castle, there are many local vendors where you can buy handmade products, souvenirs, and fresh fruit.

 Read the full post → How to Visit Berat Castle

-2. See Gorica Bridge & Quarter
+2. Gorica Bridge & Quarter

+One of the best things to do in Berat is to explore the Gorica neighborhood.
 Berat’s iconic landmark is the Gorica Bridge, which consists of 7 stone arches and offers fantastic photo opportunities.
 The Gorica Bridge spanning the Osum River connects the picturesque districts of Mangalem and Gorica.
 The bridge was originally built of wood in 1780 and rebuilt in stone in the 1920s.

 Gorica Bridge, Berat